rinojs/rinojs/README.md

 Serverside/PC Web Page Templating system that is similar to the popular web frameworks.
 It is "rinojs" because the name rhino, rhinojs and rino are being used by others.

 ## 📢 Notice
-### 👍 For peopls who using version < v 0.5.1
+### 👍 For people who using version < version 0.6.0
 Use the most recent Rino.js please.
-I have fixed a critical issue with live development in the version 0.5.0.
-From version 0.5.1, now live development will try to find available port number automatically from 3000.
+From version 0.6.0, now you can name the html, js and css files.
+And from this version if dist directory does not exist, Rino.js will create a new directory before writing html, js and css files.

 ## 💪 The things you can do with Rino.js:
 ```